Exploring Composition Mixing in Kilonova Ejecta with Ray-by-ray Simulations: Analytic Electron Fraction Profile

 \section{Analytic Electron Fraction Profile}

 We create an analytic profile for the electron fraction $Y_e$ to verify that our mixing scheme works as expected.
-We artificially redefine the inner $Y_e$ to 0.45 and the outer $Y_e$ to 0.15, interpolating linearly from the two values between $0.45\sim0.55 M_\mathrm{total}$.
+This profile is an extreme case that is unrealistic in BNSM simulations.
+We artificially redefine the inner $Y_e$ to 0.45 and the outer $Y_e$ to 0.15, interpolating linearly between these two values over the mass range $0.45\leq M/M_\mathrm{total} \leq 0.55$.
 This prescription provides a sharp transition in this range and improves the resolution of mixing effects.
 We directly take all other physical properties from the NR profile (see Sec. \ref{sec: profile}), and then initialize the NN as described in Sec. \ref{sec: NN}.

 In Fig. \ref{fig: Ye_single} and \ref{fig: Yn_single}, we show the evolution of the electron fraction $Y_e$ and the free-neutron abundance $Y_\mathrm{n}$, respectively.
 Mixing smooths the initially sharp boundary between the high- and low-$Y_e$ regions (neutron-poor and neutron-rich regions).
 Additionally, it removes the complex structures in $Y_e$ that arise at the boundary in the no-mixing model.
 We compare the abundances of mixing and no-mixing models in Fig. \ref{fig: Y_single}.
 Mixing changes the abundances of elements before the second $r-$process peak, leaving heavier elements unaffected.